QuarkNerd/blog/ceberhardt/_posts/2016-05-19-redux-reducer-arrays.md

   - HTML5
 ---

 The redux pattern provides a simple (and strict) pattern for managing state; a single store holds the state while a reducer applies actions, evolving the application state.
-As your app becomes more complex, you can [split up your reducer into separate functions](http://redux.js.org/docs/api/combineReducers.html), however, what if you have multiple instances of the same state in your app? for example a collection of notes, or calendar entries? the standard pattern for splitting reducers doesn't cover this scenario.
+As your app becomes more complex, you can [split up your reducer into separate functions](http://redux.js.org/docs/api/combineReducers.html), however, what if you have multiple instances of the same state in your app?
+For example a collection of notes, or calendar entries?
+The standard pattern for splitting reducers doesn't cover this scenario.

 In this blog post I'll take a look at how you can take a reducer and apply it to a collection of state objects.
 As an example, I'll take the classic 'counter' demo and turn it into an app with multiple counters: